 - In Tales of Kolmar there was once a man later called the Demonlord who magically removed his own heart and hid it away; when his body was killed his mind survived, because that's how the spell worked.
 Later a lesser summoner creates a body for him around that distant heart, dragon-shaped and made of rock and lava, able to fly through magic, and calls this a homunculus.

-- The Homunculus, or Homonculous of Dungeons & Dragons.
-Similar to The Golden Voyage of Sinbad version, except that it has a poisoned bite that causes sleep.
+- The Homunculus, or Homonculous; similar to The Golden Voyage of Sinbad version, except that it has a poisoned bite that causes sleep.
 It's made by an expensive alchemical recipes from the wizard's own blood and is a living tool linked much like a familiar.

 - There is also the simulacrum, which is similar in basic theory to a homunculus but is a replica of the caster.